Not-Glunk/dotfiles-gratia/README.md

 <img src="https://github.com/user-attachments/assets/770789db-1b15-49b6-b3e4-ebebad961047" width="600">

-If you're going for a laptop set-up, you can just replicate the thonkpad config If you're going for a desktop set-up though, you are also most likely gonna want to switch the layout for the keybinds in `hyprland.conf` from colemak-dh to the default one
+If you're going for a laptop set-up, you can just replicate the thonkpad config (check the known issues thoe)

+If you're going for a desktop set-up though, you are also most likely gonna want to switch the layout for the keybinds in `hyprland.conf` from colemak-dh to the default one